 Southeast Asia represents an economy of over 600 million people and a GDP of 2.4 trillion USD.
-According to the international research firm Frost & Sullivan, Indonesia’s compound annual growth rate is predicted to be of 15.4% till 2020.
+According to the international research firm Frost & Sullivan, Indonesia’s compound annual growth rate is predicted to be 15.4% till 2020.
 Lower production costs, massive government spending, increasing disposable income of a growing middle class, along with an expanding e-commerce sector, are the leading cause of the region’s growth.

 The rapid pace of urbanization is estimated to double the consuming class to 163 million households by 2030.
-This drives growth in consumer goods, retail and consumer services sectors, and creates a need for investments in infrastructure and real estate.
-An estimated $7 trillion in investments into infrastructure, housing and commercial space will be required.
+This drives growth in consumer goods, retail, and consumer services sectors, and creates a need for investments in infrastructure and real estate.
+An estimated $7 trillion in investments into infrastructure, housing, and commercial space will be required.

-With such growth of economy predicted, it is no surprise that the businesses of the region are gearing themselves up for a massive rise in demand.
+With such growth of the economy predicted, it is no surprise that the businesses of the region are gearing themselves up for a massive rise in demand.
 In such a case the logistics sector of the country would also require to step up their game.
 The budding nature of the economy means that there are no footprints to follow when it comes to ramping up the supply chain.
-Each industry needs to figure out its own way of optimizing their logistics in order to increase their productivity.
+Each industry needs to figure out its own way of optimizing logistics in order to increase their productivity.

-What are the challenges and opportunities of the supply chain in S.E.
+1. What are the challenges and opportunities of the supply chain in S.E.
 Asia market?

 Even though the Southeast Asian market provides excellent growth potential owing to an unsaturated market, the still-developing economy brings its own set of challenges.
 The different maturity levels of development mean that organizations would need to utilize different supply chain strategies to adhere to the different standards prevalent in the individual markets.

-Research by Google and Temasek Holdings further highlights the region’s potential, projecting that the e-commerce market could grow from US$5.5 billion in 2015 to US$88 billion in 2025, with Indonesia comprising 52 per cent of the market.
+Research by Google and Temasek Holdings further highlights the region’s potential, projecting that the e-commerce market could grow from US$5.5 billion in 2015 to US$88 billion in 2025, with Indonesia comprising 52 percent of the market.

 With online sales skyrocketing and manufacturers migrating into the region, the logistics sector is all set to boom in this region.
 Indonesia’s transport and logistics sector have experienced double-digit growth for over a decade, and this trend is expected to continue.
 With challenges and opportunities galore, the logistics sector needs to look at automation to increase its productivity.